 Salaried Fellows (e.g. employee trainees) with a 1% or greater appointment of at least four months duration paid by the university are eligible to participate.
 A Supplemental Retirement Account (SRA) can be established with TIAA or Fidelity Investments as a way to save more for retirement on a tax-deferred basis.

-Salaried Fellows (e.g. employee trainees) with a 0% or greater appointment for a minimum of four continuous months are eligible to participate.
+Salaried Fellows (e.g. employee trainees) with greater than a 0% appointment for a minimum of four continuous months are eligible to participate.
 Options range from a university Plan provided to you paid for by the University; an Optional Plan that allows you to chose your coverage amount (up to a maximum) that is paid for by you; and a Dependent Plan that provides coverage for your spouse or other qualified adult or your dependent children that is paid for by you.